Alichino

-Alichino is a Japanese manga series written and illustrated by Kouyu Shurei, originally published in Japan by Home-sha Inc. and Shueisha.
+Alichino is a Japanese manga series written and illustrated by Kouyu Shurei, originally published by Home-sha Inc. and Shueisha.
 It was translated and distributed by Tokyopop in North America and the United Kingdom; the Tokyopop version of the manga is out of print.

 Alichino are beautiful demons that offer wishes to those who are desperate to receive them.
 However, the price is one’s soul.
 To keep the balance ‘kusabi’ are born in order to kill Alichino and save humanity.
-But if the kusabi kills the alichino, then no wishes will be granted.
+But if the kusabi kills the Alichino, then no wishes will be granted.
 The question is: does humanity want to be saved?

 Alichino is also the name of a demon in Dante Alighieri's Inferno, a guardian of Malebolge.
 The name derives from Arlecchino, the harlequin.

 Plot

 The story focuses on Tsugiri, a sorrowful Kusabi.
-Although he was born to slay the alichino, he is set back by his miserable past.
-As a child, he was feared and hated by the townspeople because the alichino were so attracted to him that they seduced and killed many people to lure him out.
+Although he was born to slay the Alichino, he is set back by his miserable past.
+As a child, he was feared and hated by the townspeople because the Alichino were so attracted to him that they seduced and killed many people to lure him out.
 One horrible day, his mother was murdered and he was beaten almost to death.
 Fortunately, he was saved, but his memory of his childhood was hidden away.

-Now as a young man, Tsugiri must fight the alichino and try to save the fragile hearts of those around him.
-Eventually it is revealed that Tsugiri is the "Bond"; a mysterious being with an incredibly pure soul, making him practically irresistible to alichino.
+Now as a young man, Tsugiri must fight the Alichino and try to save the fragile hearts of those around him.
+Eventually it is revealed that Tsugiri is the "Bond"; a mysterious being with an incredibly pure soul, making him practically irresistible to Alichino.
 His guardian, Enju, is kidnapped because of this, forcing Tsugiri and Ryoko to go on a quest to save him.
 Along the way, some of the mysteries of Ryoko and Myobi's relationship are revealed, as well as Ryoko's connection with Enju's kidnapper, Matsulika.